Family Therapy

 Is family therapy covered by insurance?

 Coverage depends on your plan, provider, and clinical reason for care.
 Some plans may cover family involvement when it is part of treatment for a covered mental health concern.
-We recommend verifying benefits directly with your insurer.
+We are in-network with several carriers, and for out-of-network plans we provide a Superbill you may be able to submit for reimbursement.
+We recommend verifying benefits directly with your insurer, and we can help review them before your first session.

 Start therapy in Bozeman